srinathv/srinathv.github.com/blog/html/_sources/pages/scientific_computing_tools.txt

 you use on your local machine).

 Github uses the sshkey for access and has a great link at http://help.github.com/linux-set-up-git/.
-The following is taken directly from the github page, but placed here for convinience.
+The following is taken directly from the github page, but placed here for convenience.

 1.Check for SSH keys.
 Have an existing key pair?
 You can skip to Step 4.
 First, we need to check for existing ssh keys on your computer::